Stochastic volatility: SABR volatility model

 The SABR model (Stochastic Alpha, Beta, Rho), introduced by Hagan et al. describes a single forward $F$ (related to any asset e.g. an index, interest rate, bond, currency or equity) under stochastic volatility $\sigma$:

 The initial values $F_0$ and $\sigma_0$ are the current forward price and volatility, whereas $W_t$ and $Z_t$ are two correlated Wiener processes (i.e. Brownian motions) with correlation coefficient $-1<\rho<1$.
 The constant parameters $\beta,\;\alpha$ are such that $0\leq\beta\leq 1,\;\alpha\geq 0$.

 The main feature of the SABR model is to be able to reproduce the smile effect of the volatility smile.

 GARCH model

 The Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model is another popular model for estimating stochastic volatility.
 It assumes that the randomness of the variance process varies with the variance, as opposed to the square root of the variance as in the Heston model.
-The standard GARCH(1,1) model has the following form for the variance differential:
+The standard GARCH(1,1) model has the following form for the continuous variance differential:

-The GARCH model has been extended via numerous variants, including the NGARCH, TGARCH, IGARCH, LGARCH, EGARCH, GJR-GARCH, etc. Strictly, however, the conditional volatilities from GARCH models are not stochastic since at time t the volatility is completely pre-determined (deterministic) given previous values.
+The GARCH model has been extended via numerous variants, including the NGARCH, TGARCH, IGARCH, LGARCH, EGARCH, GJR-GARCH, Power GARCH, Component GARCH, etc. Strictly, however, the conditional volatilities from GARCH models are not stochastic since at time t the volatility is completely pre-determined (deterministic) given previous values.